Love in the workplace

 Ans.: No, and rightly so.

 There are numerous historic examples of where privacy and what is made public come into conflict when we look at politicians and the subject of workplace romance.
-As public figures they are in the firing line for reporting on affairs of the heart and media / public outrage and indignation.
+By default, as public figures they are in the firing line for reporting on affairs of the heart and media / public outrage and indignation.
 In addition, due to the perceived positions of power and influence that they hold, workplace romances can be confused with, and associated with, corrupt activity which involves the use of that power or influence.
 A recent Australian case in point involved the workplace romance between New South Wales Premier Gladys Berejiklian and State Member for Wagga Wagga Daryl Macguire, with the former involved in breaches of public trust and corrupt conduct, and the latter in corrupt conduct according to the New South Wales Independent Commission Against Corruption (ICAC).
-As Berejiklian stated during testimony before ICAC:
+The personal nuances of the case were highlighted in the following media summary:

 Under the state’s ministerial code of conduct, Berejiklian may have had an obligation to disclose to colleagues that she was, in a phrase used by an ICAC barrister, in a “close personal relationship” with Maguire.
 And had she deliberately ignored prima facie evidence that Maguire was using his job, and connection to her, for personal gain?
 Berejiklian had hoped that Maguire would get out of politics and they could become a public couple, she told the ICAC hearing.
 She also said their relationship wasn’t consequential enough to be disclosed.
 “It’s very difficult for someone in my position to have a private and personal life, and I’m very upset at what has transpired,” she said.
 (Patrick 2023)

 Who is to judge here?
 In the Berejiklian : Macguire case it was clearly ICAC, but in the case of normal workplace romances free of instances of sexual harassment and political misconduct, it definitely is not those parties that are not directly involved, and fellow politicians or the media.
 If a politician, for example, is suspended from a political party due to "inappropriate behaviour" such as sexual harassment or abuse of power and conflict of interest, that is defensible.
-However, when it is for engaging in a consensual workplace romance, then that is indefensible.
+However, when it is for merely engaging in a consensual workplace romance, then that is indefensible.
 In all instances the legal caveat innocent until proven guilty remains in place, though is largely invisible in this and similar instances, as the media - like a rabid dog - feeds on rumour and innuendo, and often distorts and presents 'facts' according to a narrative that will gain the most attention and, in many cases, is the most salacious.
+It should also be born in mind that, historically, the media appears to have kept the vast majority of such relationships secret as compared to the number revealed.

 The issue here is, once again, whether organisations and HR departments should ban workplace romances.
 As the rest of this article points to, the present writer does not believe they should.
 In regards to politics and politicians as public figures, there can be an unwarranted amount of fallout associated with the revelation of workplace romances.
 Australia has not been devoid of these historically, with the most famous occurrence being the Junie Morosi and Jim Cairns affair of the early 1970s.
 Of course, everybody knows about the Monika Lewinsky and President Bill Clinton affair of 1995-7 which may be termed a one-sided workplace romance or, more specifically, an example of sexual hubris on the part of Clinton.